yossileiter/FlightGear-Simulator/README.md

 The `main` file reads the commands from `FlightInstructions.txt` file.

+> Note that there is a problem with the Heading indicator so that it is not continuously updated, which may affect the direction of the plane

 #### Kill the process
 Run this `kill -9 $(lsof -ti :5400)`